 A few complications are specific to multiple pregnancies, including a placenta shared between two babies (which occasionally leads to rare and serious twin-to-twin transfusion syndrome).
 Such conditions require close monitoring by a maternal-fetal medicine specialist, who ideally works in collaboration with experts in newborn medicine.

-The Multiples Program at Brigham and Women’s Hospital offers expertise in all potential complications of multiple pregnancy and birth.
+The Center for Multiples at Brigham and Women’s Hospital offers expertise in all potential complications of multiple pregnancy and birth.
 Our team coordinates prenatal visits and ultrasounds and provides expert monitoring and support for all possible risks.

 For over a century, a leader in patient care, medical education and research, with expertise in virtually every specialty of medicine and surgery.